jimhigson/oboe.js/writing/main/3_Background.md

 difficult to write a node program in which the tasks do not complete quickly.

-Each task in node is simply a Javascript function.
+Each task in Node is simply a Javascript function.
 Node is able to swap its single Javascript thread between these tasks efficiently while providing the programmer with an intuitive interface because of closures.
 Utilising closures, the responsibility of maintaining state